forem/forem/.github/PULL_REQUEST_TEMPLATE.md

      commits if your PR already received reviews or comments.

      Before submitting a Pull Request, please ensure you've done the following:
+     - 📖 Read the DEV Contributing Guide: https://github.com/thepracticaldev/dev.to/blob/master/CONTRIBUTING.md#create-a-pull-request.
-     - Read the DEV Contributing Guide and the Code of Conduct
+     - 📖 Read the DEV Code of Conduct: https://github.com/thepracticaldev/dev.to/blob/master/CODE_OF_CONDUCT.md.
+     - 👷‍♀️ Create small PRs.
+This is not always possible, but in general it is.
-     - Provided tests for your changes
+     - ✅ Provided tests for your changes
-     - Used descriptive commit messages
+     - 📝 Use descriptive commit messages
-     - Updated any relevant documentation and added any necessary screenshots -->
+     - 📗 Updated any relevant documentation and added any necessary screenshots -->

 ## What type of PR is this? (check all applicable)